 You have to shift your entire table range to the right by one column if you want to add a new lookup value or you need to change your data structure if you’d like to use another column as the lookup value.

-But by combining OFFSET together with Match function, the limitation of VLOOKUP function can be removed.
+But by combining OFFSET together with the Match function, the limitation of the VLOOKUP function can be removed.

-What’s MATCH function and how can we combine OFFSET function with Match function to do the lookup?
+What’s the MATCH function and how can we combine the OFFSET function with the Match function to do the lookup?

 Let’s take range B3:B8 from Figure 2.1 (which shows revenue of different countries in different years) as an example.